Because of elevator repair work, the Ford’s Theatre Museum will not have elevator access.

-All Student Matinees include 20-minute post-show discussion, plus a Teacher Preview and Workshop that introduces the play and gives educators resources for teaching social studies and ELA themes using theatrical experiences.
+Many Student Matinees include 20-minute post-show discussion.
+Teachers are required to attend a Workshop and Preview performance that introduces the play and gives educators resources for teaching the social studies and ELA themes of the play.

 How to Attend Student Matinees

-These special events introduce teachers to Ford’s Theatre and to plays that link closely to Social Studies and Language Arts curriculum.
+These special events introduce teachers to Ford’s Theatre and to plays that link closely to Social Studies and Language Arts content.

 Enhance the theatre-going experience by deepening your understanding of the world of the play.
-Appropriate for students, educators and interested audience members, these essays, research and interactive tools will help create context for each production.
+Appropriate for students, educators and interested audience members, these resources will help create context for each production.